The Plano Campus (Spring Creek) is closed through Sunday, March 14th due to weather

-Collin College’s Visual Arts program fosters a creative environment where you can
+Collin College’s Art program fosters a creative environment where you can learn the

-learn the skills to become a successful artist.
-The Visual Arts program offers foundation-level
+skills to become a successful artist.
+The Art program offers foundation-level courses

-courses in drawing, design, art appreciation and art history, as well as courses focused
+in drawing, design, art appreciation and art history, as well as courses focused on

-on traditional studio disciplines such as drawing, painting, watercolor, ceramics,
+traditional studio disciplines such as drawing, painting, watercolor, ceramics, sculpture,

-Our spacious labs will provide you with access to professional-quality equipment, including printing presses, computers, printers, ceramic kilns, electric pottery wheels and a metal-casting foundry.
-Our gallery space, THE ARTS gallery, exposes students to the works of current professional artists and showcases student work in both open and juried student shows.
+Our spacious labs will provide you with access to professional-quality equipment, including printing presses, ceramic kilns, electric pottery wheels and a metal-casting foundry.
+Our gallery space, The Art Gallery, exposes students to the work of current professional artists and showcases student work in both open and juried student shows.